Take a seat. Like literally, take the seat out of a chair and cover it with flower moulds and make it a beautiful flower/plant stand!

 I cut out the cane and went to town on this beauty!
 Using the clay, I started making flower moulds and gluing them on with Titebond III Ultimate Wood Glue.
 This is good stuff, and the more I use it the more I like working with it.

 TIP: The spray bottle in the photo below is a great addition to your painting tool kit!
 You can spray as little or as much water as you need on your project.
-It will mist, rather than spray too much in one area.
+It will mist, rather than spray too much in one area, giving better control.
 This is also great to use as a blending tool for your painting projects.
 You can find it here.
 They come in clear or with fun covers!

 This post contains affiliate links where I may earn a small commission, but at no additional cost to you.
 It helps me continue to bring free content that may help you with your projects.